 The classical period is 30 years, as defined by the World Meteorological Organization (WMO).
 Climate in a wider sense is the state, including a statistical description, of the climate system.

-The term "Climate Variability" is often used to denote deviations of climatic statistics over a given period of time (e.g. a month, season or year) from the long-term statistics relating to the corresponding calendar period.
-In this sense, climate variability is measured by those deviations, which are usually termed anomalies.
+The term "Climate Variability" is often used to denote deviations of climatic statistics over a given period of time (e.g. a month, season or year) when compared to long-term statistics for the same calendar period.
+Climate variability is measured by these deviations, which are usually termed anomalies.

-In statistical terms, the curve of the frequency distribution representing the probability of specific meteorological events occurring is changed.
-The curve may be modified either in amplitude, or shifted about a new mean, or both.
+In statistical terms, the curve of the frequency distribution representing the probability of specific meteorological events changes.
+The curve may be modified either in amplitude, shifted about a new mean, or both.

 Care must be taken not to confuse variability with change.
 Many regions of the world experience greater variability, climatologically speaking, than do others.
 In some parts of the world, or in any region for certain time periods or parts of the year, the variability can be weak (i.e. there is not much difference in the conditions within that time period).
 In other places or time periods, the conditions can swing across a large range, from freezing to very warm, or from very wet to very dry and exhibit strong variability.

 Occasionally, an event or sequence of events occurs that has never been witnessed before (or recorded before), such as the exceptional hurricane season in the Atlantic in 2005.
 Yet even that could be part of natural climate variability.
 If such a season does not recur within the next 30 years, we would look back and call it an exceptional year, but not a harbinger of change.
-Only a persistent series of unusual events taken in the context of regional climate parameters can suggest a potential change in climate behaviour has occurred.
+Only a persistent series of unusual events taken in the context of regional climate parameters can suggest a potential change in climate has occurred.

-©2019 WMO, 7bis, avenue de la Paix, Case postale No. 2300, CH-1211 Geneva 2, Switzerland - Tel.: +41(0)22 730 81 11 - Fax: +41(0)22 730 81 81
+©2019 WMO, 7bis, avenue de la Paix, CP No. 2300, CH-1211 Geneva 2, Switzerland - Tel.: +41(0)22 730 81 11 - Fax: +41(0)22 730 81 81